-Lower cooper prices may have meant cheaper broadband connections for users, higher profits for ISPs or both.
+Lower copper prices may have meant cheaper broadband connections for users, higher profits for ISPs or both.

 Chorus cried foul, saying cutting copper prices undermines consumer demand for the UFB fibre-based network the company is now building with government support.
 The company also said the price cut would hurt its annual earnings by up to $160 million a year.

 That shouldn’t have been a surprise.
-Legislation says the Commerce Commission has to set cost-based pricing for the copper network.
+The legislation says the Commerce Commission has to set cost-based pricing for the copper network.
 That was known at the time Chorus demerged from Telecom NZ.
 Investors took that into account.

 There are two problems with this.